To recognize graduate student achievement in clinical psychological science research or theory.

 Scott O. Lilienfeld was a transformative leader in the field of clinical science.
-A recipient of the APS James McKeen Cattell Fellow award, he has made seminal contributions in a wide range of areas, including defining the field of clinical psychological science; distinguishing science from pseudoscience; cognitive biases and critical thinking; memory, personality, and personality disorders; dissociative disorders; projective testing and its problems; cultural sensitivity and issues such as microaggressions; forensic psychology and neuroscience, among others.
-His work is known for its clarity, astute critical frame, fairness, and intellectual courage.
-Lilienfeld has grappled with many challenging topics, and he has served the field well by contributing important insights, clarifications, and arguments.
+A recipient of the APS James McKeen Cattell Fellow award, he made seminal contributions in a wide range of areas, including defining the field of clinical psychological science; distinguishing science from pseudoscience; cognitive biases and critical thinking; memory, personality, and personality disorders; dissociative disorders; projective testing and its problems; cultural sensitivity and issues such as microaggressions; forensic psychology and neuroscience, among others.
+His work was known for its clarity, astute critical frame, fairness, and intellectual courage.
+Lilienfeld grappled with many challenging topics, and he served the field well by contributing important insights, clarifications, and arguments.

 This award seeks to honor and extend Lilienfeld’s influence on the next generation of clinical scientists by recognizing graduate student poster-presenters at the APS Annual Convention each year.
 The award provides $1,500 to be used for travel and hotel expenses.
 APS will waive convention registration for the award recipients.
 In the event that the convention is held virtually, the committee will award two poster-presenters with $1,000.00 each.